kubernetes-sigs/scheduler-plugins/pkg/noderesourcetopology/README.md

 * LeastAllocated
 * LeastNUMANodes

-The MostAllocated, BalancedAllocation and LeastAllocated strategies only work with the single-numa-node Topology Manager policy and indicate how score of the worker node will be calculated based on current utilization:
+The MostAllocated, BalancedAllocation and LeastAllocated strategies only work with the single-numa-node Topology Manager policy and indicate how the score of each worker node will be calculated based on current utilization:

-* MostAllocated - favors node with the least amount of available resources
+* MostAllocated - favors the worker node with the least amount of available resources
-* BalancedAllocation - favors node with balanced resource usage rate
+* BalancedAllocation - favors the worker node with balanced resource usage rate
-* LeastAllocated - favors node with the most amount of available resource
+* LeastAllocated - favors the worker node with the most amount of available resources

 The LeastNUMANodes strategy works with all the Topology Manager policies and favors nodes which require the least amount of topology zones to satisfy the resource requests for a given pod.